 - The date of change of the proper law of the Trust, if any; and

-- The date of termination of the trust once taken place.
+- The date of termination of the trust once took place.

-This information is not open to the public, but only be viewed by the regulating authorities.
-Furthermore, no information is given as to the content of the trust deed or the settlor or the beneficiaries.
+This information is not open to the public but only be viewed by the regulating authorities.
+Furthermore, no information is given as to the content of the trust deed the settlor, or the beneficiaries.